MQ-FOAR705/SophieWallace_POC_Contents/README.md

 This POC technology deployment is only available on macOS catalina.
 This is a significant limitation for users with a different operating system.
 Due to the scope of this POC, solving this pain was unattainable.

 This POC technology deployment has specific limitations with Automator and Tropy.
-These issues are outlined below.
+Additionally, there are some anticipated errors that occur in this demonstration.
+Limitations and errors below:

 **Automator**
 * Utilising key commands such as "command A" crashed the application.